rtw590/vue-express-boilerplate-passport-jwt/README.md

 The server is an express server

 # Getting started
-cd into the client folder and do an npm install run npm run serve to start development server
+cd into the client folder and do an npm install.
+Run npm run serve to start development server

-In another terminal, cd into server and do an npm install run node app to run the server
+In another terminal, cd into server and do an npm install.
+Run node app to run the server